Last Time for Everything

 "Last Time for Everything" is a song recorded by American country music artist Brad Paisley.
 It was released on April 24, 2017 by Arista Nashville as the second single from his eleventh studio album, Love and War.
+It was released as a single three days after the album was released.
 Paisley co-wrote the song with Smith Ahnquist, Brent Anderson, Chris DuBois and Mike Ryan, and co-produced it with Luke Wooten.

 Content

 The song has a central theme of nostalgia, listing off several notable events which one may encounter for the last time.
 It is accompanied mainly by a "syncopated guitar riff".
 Paisley said of the song, "It’s nostalgia, there’s guitar playing, it’s sort of a bunch of different influences come out.
 You can hear elements of Van Halen and The Police that I just sort of buried and subtly put in there that kind of represent different eras.
 There’s humor in it...and this song is everything I love about country music."
 Chris Parton of Rolling Stone wrote that "the tune is built around Paisley’s ace guitar work.
 His revolving, Police-evoking main riff is doused in slippery twang, but his solo mixes in some arena rock-influenced finger tapping fireworks."